amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 Block ILU
 ---------

-The internal parameters of the block ILU are as follows:
+The internal parameters for block ILU are as follows:

 .. code-block:: xml